Category: Company

 Public Holidays

-Public holidays are days when most businesses and non-essential services are closed.
+Public holidays and employees’ vacations are days when most businesses and non-essential services are closed.
 In the UK, these include:

 • New Year’s Day (January 1)